How to download free native-spoken podcasts & MP3s in almost any language

 News websites are another great source.
 For German I'd recommend people check out DW's Learning German site for daily news spoken in slow German, or the rest of the website (audio and video) for natural German.
 France24 has a great video podcast with international news.

 I wrote a detailed review of the LingQ learning system, and one of the things that I appreciated (and that is free) is the Library of material to listen to.
-The system currently offers 11 languages (English, French, Russian, Spanish, German, Portuguese, Italian, Chinese, Japanese, Swedish, Korean) although the amount of content available varies greatly depending on the language.
+The system currently offers 11 languages (English, French, Russian, Spanish, German, Portuguese, Italian, Chinese, Japanese, Swedish, Korean) and many languages in beta testing, although the amount of content available varies greatly depending on the language.

-Another advantage of this is that the transcript is also provided so you can read the text after/while listening to it, but you can skip that if you are more focused on just listening and download the audio to your MP3 player.
+Another advantage of this is that the transcript is also provided so you can read the text after/while listening to it, but you can skip that if you are more focused on just listening and download the audio to your smart device.
 You need to sign up for a free account first to be able to access LingQ.

-Of course, I would personally recommend listening to podcasts on your way to a meeting that involves actually speaking with people in the language, if possible.
-Passive exposure does have its benefits, but don’t forget what you are ultimately aiming for! (i.e. speaking!
+Of course, I would personally recommend listening to podcasts on your way to a meeting that involves actually speaking with people in the language, if possible 😉 Passive exposure does have some small benefits, but don't forget what you are ultimately aiming for! (i.e. speaking!
 Although if you are actually aiming to be the world expert in listening to others have all the fun, then ignore this paragraph).